hwayne/learntla-v2/docs/intermediate/action-properties.rst

 .. todo:: write this more gradually

+Here are a couple of restrictions on the way the spec should be allowed to change.
 Some things about this spec:

 * ``counter`` should only increase.
 * If a thread holds the lock, it *cannot* go to another thread without being unlocked first.